 234 Pa.
 Code r.
 525 - Bail Bond

-bail bond is a document whereby the defendant agrees that while at liberty
+a document whereby the defendant agrees that while at liberty after being

-after being released on bail, he or she will appear at all subsequent
+released on bail, he or she will appear at all subsequent proceedings as

-proceedings as required and comply with all the conditions of the bail
+required and comply with all the conditions of the bail bond.

-the bail bond verifying the conditions the bail authority
+bond verifying the conditions the bail authority imposed.

-the defendant is going to be released, the defendant, and, when applicable, one
+defendant is going to be released, the defendant, and, when applicable, one or

 defendant also shall sign the bail bond witnessing the defendant's